 Upon return from the conference, the student is required to:

 - Submit presentation materials to the Office of the Dean of Students for review

 - Share conference presentations with his or her Law School colleagues through a lunchtime event or other presentation

-If members of an organization incur out-of-pocket expenses, they need to complete and submit a Student Organization Reimbursement Request Form.
-Reimbursement requests must be received by Student Affairs Office within two weeks of the expense being incurred.
+If members of an organization incur out-of-pocket expenses, they need to complete and submit a LSSO Funds Request Form.
+Reimbursement and stipend requests must be received by Student Affairs Office within two weeks of the expense being incurred.

-The reimbursement process can take up to one full quarter and cannot be expedited.
+The reimbursement and stipend process can take up to one full quarter and cannot be expedited.